WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: WaveletInception-BiGRU Networks

-To incorporate the operational conditions of vibration signal measurement, we propose using an LSTM layer that integrates features from different sources.
-The operational conditions, such as measurement speed, are represented in a feature vector through an embedding layer.
-This embedding is then concatenated with the extracted vibration features and passed to the LSTM layer.
-To ensure compatibility between the vibration signal features and the operational condition data, we align their temporal dimensions.
-This is accomplished by resampling the temporal dimension of operational condition inputs to match the sampling rate of the vibration signal features.
-As a result, the embedding layer for the operational conditions aligns with the temporal domain of the vibration signal features, allowing them to be concatenated into a single feature layer.
+Our proposed BiGRU networks consist of two BiGRU modules as shown in Figure~\ref{fg:method}.
+First, the BiGRU module extracts bidirectional temporal features from the concatenated vibration signal features and the operational-condition embedding, in particular, the speed embedding.
+The vibration features are the outputs of the WaveltInception network, and the measurement speed is processed through a lightweight Multi-Layer Perceptron (MLP).
+This transforms the scalar speed into a high-dimensional speed embedding that matches the temporal length of the vibration features.

-The concatenated features of the vibration signal and operational conditions are fed into the LSTM layer.
-This layer has several functions: it integrates temporal dependencies into the feature extraction process and captures interrelated factors between the vibration signal and operational conditions such as signal length variation, excitation level.
-Incorporating temporal features during feature extraction can significantly enhance the analysis of drive-by vibration signals \cite{samaniBidirectional2024}.
-Additionally, the LSTM layer considers the relationship between measurement speed, signal length, and padding length, which further refines the features it has learned.
+The first BiGRU layer fuses the vibration features with the speed embedding.
+This layer integrates temporal dependencies into the feature-extraction process and captures interrelationships in the concatenated features of the vibration signal and operational conditions, such as signal length variation and excitation level.
+Additionally, the BiGRU layer accounts for the relationships among measurement speed, signal length, and padding length, thereby further refining the learned features.